naufalboy22/SPS-E-Nose-team-1/README.md

 **Rust Backend**

-- **Bahasa:** Rust (ESP-IDF-ready architecture, async serial processing)
+- **Language:** Rust (ESP-IDF-ready architecture, async serial processing)
-- **Fungsi Utama:**
+- **Function:**
-Backend ini menerima data sensor dari Arduino Uno R4 melalui komunikasi Wi-Fi, memproses paket data, melakukan parsing ke format JSON/CSV, menyimpan data ke InfluxDB, serta menyediakan data yang siap ditampilkan pada GUI.
+This backend receives sensor data from Arduino Uno R4 via Wi-Fi communication, processes the data packets, parses them into JSON/CSV format, saves the data to InfluxDB, and provides data ready to be displayed on the GUI.

-- **Kemampuan:**
+- **Capabilities:**
-- Membaca stream data dari Arduino (CSV/JSON)
+    - Reading data streams from Arduino (CSV/JSON)
-- Parsing otomatis dengan error handling
+    - Automatic parsing with error handling
-- Menyimpan data ke InfluxDB (write API)
+    - Saving data to InfluxDB (write API)
-- Menyediakan dataset sementara untuk Edge Impulse
+    - Providing a temporary dataset for Edge Impulse
-- Logging riwayat sampling ke folder sampling_history/
+    - Logging sampling history to the sampling_history/ folder

+**Python GUI Frontend**

+- **Language:** Python 3.11.9
+- **Framework:** PySide6 / PyQt6

+- **Main Functions:**
+The GUI is used to display gas sensor data in real-time, manage the sampling process, enter sample metadata, display FSM status, and export datasets for Edge Impulse and GNUPLOAD.

-## Langkah Menjalankan Program
+## Steps to Run the Program
-**1. Unduh ZIP dan extract ALL link berikut:** https://github.com/naufalboy22/SPS-E-Nose-team-1.git
+**1. Download the ZIP and extract ALL the following links:** https://github.com/naufalboy22/SPS-E-Nose-team-1.git